 In general, professional credit repair takes about as long as pursuing credit repair yourself.
 If the company successfully gets the negative items removed from your credit report, the process will take 1–6 months, depending on how much back-and-forth negotiating they have to do with the credit bureaus and your creditors.

-If they’re not able to delete much (or any) negative information, then you’ll have to wait for your score to recover on its own.
+However, credit repair doesn’t always work.
+If the company isn’t able to delete much (or any) negative information, then you’ll have to wait for your score to recover on its own.
 This will potentially take 2–3 years, and you’ll need to wait 7–10 years for the negative items to fall off your report completely.

 Again, this timeframe is the same as if you pursued credit repair on your own, without hiring an outside company.